 Úlfhéðnar are born.
 Not made.
 It is therefore a matter of developing underlying potential in the very few males who've got what it takes in their blood, genes, and spirit.
 These dormant Úlfhéðnar are normally selected during Berserkr training, or within specific military units and special forces, from the best among their peers. Úlfhéðnar can also be identified during any stage of training and developed accordingly as applicable.

 Úlfhéðnar see wolves as sacred, and as a result, never hunt them, or even take photographs of them.
 Wolf pelts are gathered from individuals who experience a natural death.

-You cannot apply to become a Úlfheðinn.
-If we think you've got what it takes in you, we will approach you and bring your skills (ranging from survival and martial, to healing, or even the ability to reach altered states of consciousness), your spirituality, your mental, your physical fitness, and your knowledge up to standards, so you may have a shot at joining a Úlfhéðnar Hirð.
+You cannot apply to become an Úlfheðinn.
+It's in your blood/genes, or it isn't.
+If we think you've got it in you, we will approach you and bring your skills (ranging from survival and martial, to healing, or even the ability to reach altered states of consciousness), your spirituality, your mental, your physical fitness, and your knowledge up to standards, so you may have a shot at joining an Úlfhéðnar Hirð.

 An entire chapter of “Úlfheimr: The Tenth World” is wholly dedicated to Úlfhéðnar, covering origin, history, structure, connection to Jötnar and wolves, relationship with Blendingar as well as Berserkir, and more.